Surgical Procedures

 A common side effect of percutaneous rhizotomy is numbness in an area of the face.
 This is often temporary, but in some cases it is permanent.
 Other potential complications include recurring pain, loss of vision, muscle weakness and brain injury.
 Choosing an experienced surgeon to perform a percutaneous rhizotomy can lower a patient’s risk of developing complications.

-Shunt or Skin Revisions
+Shunt Or Skin Revisions

 Normal pressure hydrocephalus (NPH) is a neurological condition common in older adults that causes an enlargement of brain ventricles and stretched nerve tissue in the brain due to an accumulation of cerebrospinal fluid.
 Patients with NPH usually experience difficulty walking, dementia and bladder control problems.